Dolce & Gabbana: Legal issues

 In May 2009, the Italian government charged Dolce & Gabbana with tax evasion for having moved assets of about 249 million euros to Luxembourg in the 2004–2006 period.
 On 19 June 2013, they were found guilty of failing to declare 1 billion euros ($1.3 billion) of income to authorities after moving their brand to Gado, a Luxembourg-based holding company.
 The court sentenced them both to one year and eight months in jail.
 Dolce & Gabbana filed an appeal.
 On 30 April 2014, a three judge panel overruled the appeal and decided to uphold the initial sentence.
-Finally, on 24 October 2014, both Domenico Dolce and Stefano Gabbana were found not guilty of tax evasion by the Italian Court of Justice.
+Finally, on 24 October 2014, both Domenico Dolce and Stefano Gabbana were found not guilty of tax evasion by the Supreme Court of Cassation.

 Following the cancellation of their 2018 show in China, Dolce & Gabbana filed a lawsuit against fashion watchdog Diet Prada, claiming defamation by the bloggers who reposted anti-Asian comments made by one of their designers.
 The $USD600m claim argued that the Instagram account was responsible for encouraging public backlash, the cancellation of their show and loss of business.
 In the lawsuit, the petitioners once again claimed that their Instagram account was hacked and then publicly apologized for the incident.
 The loss of business in question includes Chinese retailer Yangmatou taking down 58,000 Dolce & Gabbana products from their store.
 Luxury western retailers, such as Net-a-Porter, also removed them from their brand list.
 Fashion Law Institute lawyers are defending the Diet Prada founders.

+In May 2024 a buyer of the brand's DGFamily NFTs brought a proposed class action in the Southern District of New York.
+Named as defendants were Dolce & Gabbana USA, its Dubai partner UNXD, and Bluebear Italia.
+The project, launched in 2022, had promised digital clothing for the metaverse, physical garments, and access to brand events.
+The complaint said the companies had abandoned it with more than US$25 million in hand and never delivered.
+A "rug pull", the filing called it, borrowing the crypto term for a project dropped once the money is collected, and it argued the NFTs had been sold as unregistered securities.
+The lead plaintiff had put $6,000 into his tokens.
+After the delays, he said, they were worth 97% less.

+A federal judge dismissed the claims against Dolce & Gabbana USA in July 2025.
+The American arm, the court held, was no "alter ego" of the Italian parent that ran the project.